-Any small population of fishers that exists or became established in Washington would be vulnerable to random demographic events (e.g., variation in sex ratios, reproduction, and survival) and environmental events (e.g., severe weather, fire, volcanic eruption) and their indirect effects (Shaffer 1987).
+Any small population of fishers that exists or became established in Washington would be vulnerable to random demographic events (e.g., variation in sex ratios, reproduction, and survival) and stochastic environmental events (e.g., severe weather, fire, volcanic eruption) and their indirect effects (Shaffer 1987).
 Disease does not seem to be a significant mortality factor in fisher populations (Powell 1993); however, in small populations, the loss of a few reproductive females could affect local population stability.
-In small populations, multiple random factors are more likely to interact to affect the population negatively than in larger populations.
-The ability to find mates may be reduced in small or sparse populations, potentially resulting in a loss of productivity.
-Known as the Allee effect, this can be caused by density-dependent mating success or social interactions (Lande 1988).
+Random factors are more likely to negatively affect small populations than larger populations.
+The ability to find mates may be reduced in small or sparse populations, potentially resulting in a loss of productivity (Lande 1988).

 Small populations are more likely to suffer negative genetic effects as a result of the loss of genetic diversity and the potential for inbreeding depression (Allendorf 1983, Haig and Wagner 2001).
-Genetic diversity is lost primarily through random genetic drift, which increases inbreeding and decreases effective population size (Haig and Wagner 2001).
-Random genetic drift, the result of random changes in gene frequency from one generation to the next, is the mechanism for loss of genetic diversity, and effective population size is the way to measure this rate of loss (Haig and Wagner 2001).
-Inbreeding is defined as the mating of close relatives, and this can lead to inbreeding depression, which is the loss of fitness resulting from inbreeding (Haig and Wagner 2001).
+Genetic diversity is lost primarily through random genetic drift, which increases the likelihood of inbreeding and decreases effective population size (Haig and Wagner 2001).
 Inbreeding may reduce fertility, thus making a population less able to recover from periods of low recruitment and greatly increase the probability of extirpation.
-Also, small populations can suffer genetic "bottlenecks," in which the descendants of remaining individuals exhibit little genetic variation and may be more susceptible to diseases or be less able to adapt to new conditions (Schonewald-Cox et al. 1983).
-In establishing a new population it is important to include unrelated individuals in the founding population (to mitigate the effects of genetic drift) and to increase population size as quickly as possible (to minimize the effect of a bottleneck) (Haig and Wagner 2001).
-Genetic analyses indicate that British Columbia would be the best source populations for translocations to Washington, followed by western Alberta (Warheit 2004).
+Also, small populations can suffer genetic "bottlenecks," in which the descendants of remaining individuals exhibit little genetic variation and may be more susceptible to diseases or less able to adapt to new conditions

+(Schonewald-Cox et al. 1983).
+In establishing a new population, it is important to include unrelated individuals in the founding population (to mitigate the effects of genetic drift) and to increase population size as quickly as possible (to minimize the effect of a bottleneck) (Haig and Wagner 2001).